abingham/storer/docs/README.md

 ## POST avatar_ran_tests
-Tells the storer that the avatar with the given avatar_name, in the kata with the given kata_id, submitted the given visible files, at the given time, which produced the given output, with the given colour.
+Tells the storer that the avatar with the given avatar_name, in the kata with the given kata_id, submitted the given visible files, at the given time, which produced the given stdout, stderr, with the given traffic-light colour.
 - parameters, eg
 ```
   {     "kata_id": "A551C528C3",